flow-io/to-geckoboard/README.md

 ## Notes

-*	The [stream](https://nodejs.org/api/stream.html) output consists of newline delimited `JSON`, where each `object` indicates either a success or error response when attempting write to [Geckoboard](https://www.geckoboard.com/).
+*	The [stream](https://nodejs.org/api/stream.html) output consists of newline delimited `JSON`, where each `object` indicates a success or error response when writing to [Geckoboard](https://www.geckoboard.com/).
 For example,

 	``` bash
 	...